 Department of Microbiology, North Tehran Branch of Islamic Azad University, 1667934791 Tehran, Iran

-β-carotene is a lipophilic pigment that belongs to the carotenoid family and is the most widely utilized carotenoid in the industry which is produced by plants and microorganisms as a secondary metabolite.
+β-carotene is a lipophilic pigment that belongs to the carotenoid family, produced by plants and microorganisms as a secondary metabolite, and is the most widely utilized carotenoid in the industry.
 Blakeslea trispora is one of the most significant industrial sources of β-carotene production among microorganisms.
-The present study aims to investigate the effect of K. rhizophila as microbial stimulant and butylated hydroxytoluene (BHT) as oxidative stress on increasing β-carotene production in B.trispora.
-B. trispora was cultivated in the production medium with and without butylated hydroxytoluene (BHT), and after 24 hours 10 % K. rhizophila cultures with 1011 CFU/mL was added in each medium and incubated for another 4 days.
+The present study aims to investigate the effect of K. rhizophila as a microbial stimulant and butylated hydroxytoluene (BHT) as oxidative stress on increasing β-carotene production in B. trispora.
+B. trispora was cultivated in the production medium with and without butylated hydroxytoluene (BHT), and after 24 hours, 10 % K. rhizophila cultures with 1011 CFU/mL were added to each medium and incubated for another 4 days.
 The percentage of carotenoid isomers produced in each sample was determined using high-performance liquid chromatography (HPLC).
-K. rhizophila and BHT, each alone, could increase the carotenoid production by 2.3 and 2.4 times (respectively) compared to the control.
-The maximum concentration of carotenoids (793 mg/L) was found in samples containing both BHT and K.rhizophila, representing a 7.5-time increase over the control sample.
-HPLC analysis of carotenoids showed two main peaks including β-carotene and γ-carotene.
-The main carotenoid was β-carotene found in all samples, followed by a lesser amount of γ-carotene.
-Overall, microbial stimulant and oxidative stress were effective strategies for increasing β-carotene production in this microorganism.
+K. rhizophila and BHT, each alone, could increase carotenoid production by 2.3 and 2.4 times (respectively) compared to the control.
+The maximum concentration of carotenoids (793 mg/L) was found in samples containing both BHT and K. rhizophila, representing a 7.5-fold increase over the control sample.
+HPLC analysis of carotenoids showed two prominent peaks, including β-carotene and γ-carotene.
+The main carotenoid was β-carotene and was found in all samples, followed by a lesser amount of γ-carotene.
+Overall, microbial stimulation and oxidative stress were effective strategies for increasing β-carotene production in this microorganism.